Italy's Monti wins definitive confidence vote

 Monti, who also holds the economy portfolio, has outlined to parliament a broad raft of painful reforms to shore up public finances and increase competitiveness after a decade of stagnant growth.

-Monti, appointed on Wednesday to succeed Silvio Berlusconi after the discredited centre-right leader lost his majority, said he intended to serve until the next scheduled election in 2013.
+Monti, appointed on Wednesday to succeed Silvio Berlusconi after the discredited center-right leader lost his majority, said he intended to serve until the next scheduled election in 2013.

 Politicians have been suspected of wanting to topple the technocrat government, which many of them opposed, within months.